Kansas Marijuana Laws

 • A violation of an ordinance of a city or resolution of a county that prohibits the acts prohibited by an offense described in Article 57 of chapter 21 of the Kansas Statutes Annotated and related amendments

 Also, any person who is currently in the custody of the secretary of corrections serving a term of probation, assignment to a community correctional services program suspension of sentence, non-prison sanction, parole or post-release supervision, serving a sentence in county jail, or on supervision by any municipality solely for an offense described in subsection (a) must be immediately released from custody or supervision.
-HB 2363 has been referred to the Committee on Corrections and Juvenile Justice and all deliberations on it adjourned.
+HB 2363 died in Committee on April 30, 2024

-SB 135: Senate Bill 135 is a proposed act that aims to regulate the cultivation, processing, distribution, sale, and use of medical cannabis in Kansas.
+SB 135: Senate Bill 135 was introduced and aimed to regulate the cultivation, processing, distribution, sale, and use of medical cannabis in Kansas.
 The Bill was introduced to the Senate on February 1, 2023.
 Per SB 135:

 • Patients would be able to buy and use medical cannabis if they have any of the approved medical conditions